'Selling Sunset' Season 3: Everything Chrishell Says About Her Divorce

 "Getting confronted by my co-workers is frustrating, but you know what?
 Maybe Davina is right," Chrishell says in her final confessional of the season.
 "There are two sides to every story and maybe it's time I start writing a new one."

 Season 3 finished filming last December, but Chrishell and Justin's divorce is yet to be finalized in court.
-For details on what really happened during Davina and Chrishell's finale confrontation, insight into Chrishell and Justin's mysterious final fight and more answers to burning questions from season 3, stick with ETonline.com.
+For details on what really happened during Davina and Chrishell's finale confrontation, insight into Chrishell and Justin's mysterious final fight and more answers to burning questions from season 3, click here.

 All three seasons of Selling Sunset are now streaming on Netflix.